 Keeping Kids Safe in Cars

 Starting with a baby's very first ride home from the hospital, parents must make sure that their kids travel safely.
-Unintentional injury is the leading cause of death in children, and more kids die in automobile crashes than in any other type of unintentional injury.
+Get the right car seat and learn how to use it correctly to help keep your child safe in the car.

 Importance of Child Safety Seats